 Welcome to this week’s post of the “How do I do this?” series!
 Today we’re dealing with a rather sneaky and common issue in video forensics: fixing the aspect ratio of videos.
 Also, we’re dealing with the issue of avoiding objects being stretched.
 It’s a problem hardly encountered in most digital videos nowadays.
 But in the domain of CCTV recordings, it’s instead very frequent.
 So we ask ourselves: are we watching pixels in the correct way, or were they stretched somehow?
 And if so, how can we fix this?
 Keep reading to find out more!

 As we explained in this recent post, the aspect ratio (that is, the ratio between the width and height in pixels of your video) is a very sensitive point in video forensics.
-If your evidence is supposed to be played back at a 4:3 aspect ratio but gets displayed in a different one, objects will appear stretched, which can be a problem in many situations.
+If your evidence is supposed to be played back at a 4:3 aspect ratio but gets displayed in a different one, objects will appear stretched.
+It can be a problem in many situations.
 Whether you are trying to figure out the suspect’s car model, his height, or his weight, you need an accurate representation of reality.

 Now, while last week’s case of field-based recording has the advantage of being quite straightforward to recognize, the aspect ratio is more subtle and, therefore, more dangerous.
 Consider, for example, the video below:

-First of all, we notice the video needs deinterlacing, as witnessed by those jagged edges
+First of all, we notice the video needs deinterlacing, as witnessed by those jagged edges.

 So, as we said two weeks ago, we activate the Correct filter and come up with this video, where jagged edges are removed: